webability/xamboo/README.en.md

 Xamboo not need a database to manage the entire structure of the framework, which makes it extremely fast, easy to use and powerful.

-Xamboo works on sites currently distributing more than 30 million web pages monthly, serves regular sites, and GRAPH-APIs / REST APIs to APP-mobiles.
+Xamboo works on sites currently distributing more than **30 millions web pages monthly**, serves regular sites, and GRAPH-APIs / REST APIs to APP-mobiles.

 Requirements: